-Figure 133 System Monitor > Routing Table
+Figure 148 System Monitor > Routing Table

-Table 103 System Monitor > Routing Table
+Table 123 System Monitor > Routing Table

-LABEL DESCRIPTION IPv4/IPv6 Routing Table Destination This indicates the destination IPv4 address or IPv6 address and prefix of this route.
+Table 128 System World Freeling Table LABEL DESCRIPTION IPv4/IPv6 Routing Table Destination This indicates the destination IPv4 address or IPv6 address and prefix of this route.
 Gateway This indicates the IPv4 address or IPv6 address of the gateway that helps forward this route's traffic.
 Subnet Mask This indicates the destination subnet mask of the IPv4 route.

-Table 103 System Monitor > Routing Table (continued)
+Table 123 System Monitor > Routing Table (continued)

 LABEL DESCRIPTION Flag This indicates the route status.
 U-Up: The route is up. !-Reject: The route is blocked and will force a route lookup to fail.
 G-Gateway: The route uses a gateway to forward traffic.
 H-Host: The target of the route is a host.
 R-Reinstate: The route is reinstated for dynamic routing.
-D-Dynamic (redirect) : The route is dynamically installed by a routing daemon or redirect.
+D-Dynamic (redirect): The route is dynamically installed by a routing daemon or redirect.
 M-Modified (redirect): The route is modified from a routing daemon or redirect.
 Metric The metric represents the "cost of transmission".
 A router determines the best route for transmission by choosing a path with the lowest "cost".
 The smaller the number, the lower the "cost".
-Service This indicates the name of the service used to forward the route.
-Interface This indicates the name of the interface through which the route is forwarded. brx indicates a LAN interface where x can be 0~3 to represent LAN1 to LAN4 respectively. ptm0 indicates a WAN interface using IPoE or in bridge mode. ppp0 indicates a WAN interface using PPPoE.
+Interface This indicates the name of the interface through which the route is forwarded. brx indicates a LAN interface where x can be 0~3 to represent LAN1 to LAN4 respectively. ptm0 indicates a WAN interface using IPoE or in bridge mode. ethx indicates an Ethernet WAN interface using IPoE or in bridge mode. ppp0 indicates a WAN interface using PPPoE.

-Multicast Status
+CHAPTER 28 Multicast Status